larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 **``govendor remove github.com/ShyftNetwork/go-empyrean/crypto/secp256k1/^``**

 **``govendor fetch github.com/ShyftNetwork/go-empyrean/crypto/secp256k1/^``**

+### Connecting to the Geth Console from Docker

+If you wish to connect to the Geth console while running in docker use the below command:

+**`sudo docker exec -it eedd geth attach http://localhost:8545`**

 <aside class="warning">
 The Shyft Geth docker image size is 1+ GB so make sure you have adequate space on your disk drive